section-engineering-education/engineering-education/articles/an-introduction-to-graph-neural-network/index.md

 #### Computer Vision

-GNNs have been applied to solve computer vision problems in areas such as:
+In computer vision, GNNs have been applied to solve problems in:

 1. Scene graph generation
-The goal of this model is to separate an image into a semantic graph consisting of objects and their semantic relationships.
+The goal of this model is to separate image data in order to achieve a semantic graph.
+This graph consists of objects and the semantic relationship between them.

 2. Point clouds' classification
 These are sets of 3-D data points in space.
 They are commonly recorded using LiDAR scans.
-They convert point clouds into k-nearest neighbor graphs.
-They then use ConvGNNs to explore their topological structures.
+They transform point clouds into graphs.
+Thereaafter, use CGNNs to explore their topological structures.

 3. Action recognition
-STGNN is applied to learn human action patterns.
+STGNN is applied to learn the various patterns in human action.
 They detect the locations of human joints in videos.
 Naturally, human joints form a graph as they are linked by skeletons.

 #### Recommendation Systems

 In graph-based recommendation systems, users and items are regarded as the nodes in the network.
-These systems leverage a couple of relationships in order to produce quality recommendations.
+These systems leverage a couple of relationships towards producing recommendations of high quality.
 These include:
-* Users to users relationship
+* Users to user's relationship
 * Items to items relationship
 * Users to items relationship